Elephant and Castle: Name

 The name "Elephant and Castle" is derived from the name of a pub/coaching inn located at this major crossroad.
 The earliest surviving record of this name in relation to this area appears in the Court Leet Book of the Manor of Walworth, which met at "Elephant and Castle, Newington" on 21 March 1765.

-Previously the site was occupied by a blacksmith and cutler – the crest of the Worshipful Company of Cutlers features an elephant with a castle (representing a howdah) on its back, which in turn was used because of the use of elephant ivory in handles; this association with the Cutlers is considered a far more likely explanation for the name.

 The inn was rebuilt in 1816 and again in 1898, and the present Elephant & Castle pub, at the junction of New Kent Road and Newington Causeway, was part of 1960s comprehensive redevelopment.

 Newington, which was the name of the village forming the basis to the neighbourhood before the inn's name took over, is a common place name in England.
 London quickly expanded into the northern parts of the parish from 1750 to 1830.
 By the end of the 19th century ten daughter parishes had arisen in Newington including its secondary manor, Walworth.
 No notable upper, lower, or hill parts of the ancient parish nor compass points have been used, so to locate businesses and homes without reference to traditional saints divisions, many people popularised the informal name, of the notable public house.
 Other instances in Inner London are 'Angel' at Islington and Bricklayers Arms at the east end of New Kent Road.

-The myth of the infanta
+The myths of the Infanta and the Cutlers' Company

 The popular and enduring idea that the inn itself derives its name from an English corruption of the phrase La Infanta de Castilla, as a reference to Eleanor of Castile, has been debunked by local historian Stephen Humphrey in his 2013 book Elephant and Castle, a History.
+However it still remains under dispute a connection with another Princess of Castilla, Catherine d'Aragon, first wife of Henry VIII, who when first arrived into London in 1502, took lodging into a house on South Bank, which would later become the residence of the architect Christopher Wren.
+This building is about a mile and a half from where Elephant and Castle roundabout stands today.

-After examining how the image of an elephant with a castle on its back has been popular for centuries and throughout Europe (the earliest example predating Queen Eleanor by 1,500 years), and pointing out the fact that the sign only begins to be used in the area about 500 years after Eleanor was alive, he states:
+According to Stephen Humphrey, after examining how the image of an elephant with a castle on its back has been popular for centuries and throughout Europe (the earliest example predating Queen Eleanor by 1,500 years), and pointing out the fact that the sign only begins to be used in the area about 500 years after Eleanor was alive, he states:

 The story of Queen Eleanor in relation to the Elephant and Castle is therefore a myth.
 It is wildly anachronistic both in respect of the sign in general and in its specific use in Newington, and she has no connection with the sign or with the place.

+The author also refutes the claim that the pub name derives from the Cutlers' Company.
+First he notes: